cristianastan2/AOES-CLIM670-Reading-Scientific-Papers/README.md

 # CLIM Class Lessons

-This repository generates lessons used in Kathy Pegion's open source classes in the Department of Atmospheric, Oceanic, and Earth Sciences at George Mason University.
+This repository generates lessons used in Cristiana Stan's open source classes in the Department of Atmospheric, Oceanic, and Earth Sciences at George Mason University.

 ## Contributing